Ganburu/Cyber-Portfolio/README.md

 What content management system is imreallynotbatman.com likely using?

 What is the name of the file that defaced the imreallynotbatman.com website?
 Please submit only the name of the file with extension?

+This attack used dynamic DNS to resolve to the malicious IP.
+What fully qualified domain name (FQDN) is associated with this attack?

+What IPv4 address has Po1s0n1vy tied to domains that are pre-staged to attack Wayne Enterprises?

+What IPv4 address is likely attempting a brute force password attack against imreallynotbatman.com?

+What is the name of the executable uploaded by Po1s0n1vy?

+What is the MD5 hash of the executable uploaded?

+GCPD reported that common TTPs (Tactics, Techniques, Procedures) for the Po1s0n1vy APT group, if initial compromise fails, is to send a spear phishing email with custom malware attached to their intended target.
+This malware is usually connected to Po1s0n1vys initial attack infrastructure.
+Using research techniques, provide the SHA256 hash of this malware.

+What special hex code is associated with the customized malware discussed in question 111?